 The frequency of the sound produced is the same as the frequency of the input signal.
 Electromechanical audio indicators (AI devices) have built-in oscillators and wave shaping networks to produce siren, pulsating, or continuous tone sound output when a DC voltage is applied.

 For the highest SPL, it is recommended to drive electromechanical transducers at, or near, their listed resonant frequeuncy with a positive-biased square-wave (V0-p) with a 50% duty cycle.
 It is possible to control the volume of the device by varying the duty cycle away from 50%, though a slight change in tone will occur.

 As mentioned above, electromechanical audio indicators only require a DC voltage supply to turn the device on.
-Audio transducers, on the other hand, require driver circuits to operate.
-Figure 2 has some examples of basic circuits that will be sufficient for electromechanical AT.
+Audio transducers, on the other hand, require a tone generating drive circuit to operate.
+Below is an example.